-D. Simulation on Setpoint Regulation Task
+D. Simulation on Set-Point Regulation Task

-Simulations in four cases are conducted in setpoint regulation tasks (restricted-motion mode).
-Different cases are related to different external payloads attached to the robot EE which can be described below
+Simulations in four cases are conducted in set-point regulation tasks (restricted-motion mode).
+Different cases are related to different external payloads attached to the robot EE, which can be described as follows.

-- Case #0, reference, no external payloads.
+- 1) Case #0, reference, no external payloads.

-- Case #1, payload-1 (25 gram) attached.
+- 2) Case #1, payload-1 (25 g) attached.

-- Case #2, payload-2 (125 gram) attached.
+- 3) Case #2, payload-2 (125 g) attached.

-- Case #3, payload-3 (250 gram) attached.
+- 4) Case #3, payload-3 (250 g) attached.

 A 3DOF robot is implemented with the iterative learning-based control law (10) and learning update law (32) as well as the steady-state scaling strategy, where the iterative learning scheme is used to iteratively learn and compensate the gravity of the external payloads in different cases.
-Fig. 3 shows the simulation results in a setpoint regulation task with a pure impedance controller (8) (or equivalently controller (10) with setting the learning rate $\eta = 0$ ) under an ideal dynamic model (i.e., the dynamic model matrices M, S, G are fully known).
+Fig. 3 shows the simulation results in a set-point regulation task with a pure impedance controller (8) [or equivalently controller (10) with setting the learning rate $\eta=0$] under an ideal dynamic model (i.e., the dynamic model matrices M, S, G are fully known).
+As shown in Fig. 3(a) (Case #0), with the ideal dynamic model and without any external disturbances, the impedance controller can achieve very good set-point regulation performance.
+However,